42BV/ai-hackathon/README.md

 ## Good to know

 + All test-data is loaded in the docker database automatically on startup using database script
++ Our OpenAPI api keys are capped to a limit, if you use too much, you (and others using the same key) will be cut off
 + All vector store data is pre-built based on this test data.
 You will connect to a shared (online hosted) vector store.
 Keep in mind that changes to data in your database will not reflect in the vector store since it will not automatically embed this data again
   + This makes it so 15+ do not have to make the same embeddings, which can be time-consuming and costly